pantrypoints/sp/content/en/research/countries/china/xi/chapter-04f.md

 perspective of history and development can we better grasp the inheritance and development of Xi Jinping Thought on Socialism with Chinese Characteristics for a New Era.
-After more than 40 years of reform and opening up, especially since the 18th National Congress of the Communist Party of China, the Party Central Committee with Comrade Xi Jinping as the core has not only clearly declared that "the people's yearning for a better life is our goal", but also emphasized adhering to the "people-centered" development thinking and the new development concept of innovation, coordination, green, openness and sharing, unswervingly regarded
+After more than 40 years of reform and opening up, especially since the 18th National Congress of the CCP, the Party Central Committee with Comrade Xi Jinping as the core has not only clearly declared that "the people's yearning for a better life is our goal", but also emphasized adhering to the "people-centered" development thinking and the new development concept of innovation, coordination, green, openness and sharing, unswervingly regarded